 - ¼ cup Cream to drizzle on top (optional)

-- Wash and clean the chicken.
+- Clean the chicken.
 Cut it into roughly 1½ inch sized cubes and set aside.

 PREPARE THE CURRY/BASE SAUCE